ByteWelder/Tactility/docs/ideas.md

 - App lifecycle docs mention on_create/on_destroy but app lifecycle is on_start/on_stop
 - Explore LVGL9's FreeRTOS functionality
 - Explore LVGL9's ILI93414 driver for 2.4" Yellow Board
+- Bug: in LVGL9 with M5Core2, crash when bottom item is clicked without scrolling first

 # Core Ideas
 - Make a HAL?
 It would mainly be there to support PC development.
 It's a lot of effort for supporting what's effectively a dev-only feature.